The latest update to this website was at 850am Monday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-Glenn’s Aloha Friday comments: I’m home here in upper Kula, Maui, Hawaii.
-I hope you have a good Friday wherever you happen to be spending it.
+Glenn’s Monday comments: I’m home here in upper Kula, Maui, Hawaii.
+I hope you have a good day wherever you happen to be spending it.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Here’s the latest Weather Map / Vog map animation